 Maestro Stephen P Brown

-Connecting local communities with live music through large festivals and local concerts with the award-winning Dunedin Concert Band, educational opportunities for amateur and professional performers with the Pinellas Community Players, and a multitude of workshops and spectacular events, DMS members both near and far get priority notice and access, as well as opportunities to advocate to make the world a better place through live music.
-(65)
+Connecting local communities with live music through large festivals and local concerts with the award-winning Dunedin Concert Band and the Rhythm Kings Jazz Orchestra, educational opportunities for amateur and professional performers with the Pinellas Community Players, the Tampa Bay Music Reading Workshops and the Summer Sinfonia, and a multitude of workshops and spectacular events such as the annual Holiday Spectacular and the Pinellas Festival of Community Bands, DMS members both near and far get priority access to live music events, as well as opportunities to advocate to make the world a better place through live music.

 On March 11, 2017, the DMS hosted its first event: a Founder’s Day to raise awareness and initial funds.